-- Need-to-Know Basis: Data is only collected and retained if it's strictly necessary for the purpose of the information system. - Data Retention Policy: PII/PHI is retained only for the duration required by legal and policy mandates, after which it is securely destroyed.
+• Need-to-Know Basis: Data is only collected if it's strictly necessary for the purpose of the information system.

 Training:

 - User Training: All personnel must complete mandatory training on data protection policies and procedures. - Regular Updates: Training is regularly updated to include new policies or regulation changes and taken on an annual basis.